 There was a time when well-established ISPs such as Comcast, Verizon and AT&T ruled the roost.
 Slowly, however, small WISPs started to take root, especially in rural areas where the broadband giants couldn’t reach.

 Of late, though, the stars seem to have aligned for the WISPs, as they are seen to be really thriving in the metros.
 Not merely a flash in the ‘internet’ pan anymore but a real threat to traditional ISPs, these WISPs are here to stay.
-In fact, there are an estimated 3,000 to 4,000 WISPs in the U.S now.

 Improvements in wireless technology, better government policies relating to the wireless spectrum, greater investor interest in these technologies, and competitive rates are all instrumental in the growing popularity of WISPs.
 It also helps that consumers are willing to cut the cable cords in favor of streaming videos online through the likes of Netflix and Amazon Prime.
 This user preference, in turn, allows WISPs to eat into the revenues of the Direct To Home(DTH) service providers.